fogonwater/we-are-here/1_te_whenua/README.md

 ## 102 Te Waipounamu and 103 Te Ika a Maui

-We prepared the map styles and colours in TileMill (`style.mss`).
+We prepared the map styles and colours in TileMill (`102_103_fire_contours/style.mss`).
 The TileMill CartoCSS was exported as a Mapnik XML style file — not included as heavily dependent on location of data.
 The final basemaps were rendered in NZTM2000 at a cartographic scale of 1:3,000,000 using custom Python code and Mapnik (`render_contours.py`).
 Place name labels were created by hand in Adobe Illustrator.

 Land Information New Zealand: NZ Contours Topo50 (2018)